YuvaAthur/private-join-and-compute/README.md

 # Adapting to CMPE 295 : Master's Project

+In this project we explore the extensions of Google's Private Join and Compute protocol in the following ways:
++ Extending PJC protocol to additional data columns and applying columnar aggregation based on supported homomorphic operators,
++ Exploring additional operations based on RLWE homomorphic encryption schemes
++ Ensuring stronger security using mutual authentication of communicating parties using certificates, and

+This project has been submitted to The Faculty of the College of Engineering, San Jose State University In Partial Fulfillment Of the Requirements for the Degree Master of Science in Software Engineering, Dec 2020

 ## State Model between Client & Server

 ID Keys: Encrypted using Communtative Cipher